jjosenge12/sitefinityFrontV5/ResourcePackages/Bootstrap4/README.md

 ## Package structure

 The Bootstrap package contains frontend assets, widget templates, and grid widget templates.
-Following is a hierarchical list of the major folders and files that come with the *Bootstrap 4* package:
+Following is a hierarchical list of the major folders and files that come with the *Bootstrap 5* package:
  - **assets** - contains frontend files such as CSS, JS, images, and  SVG sprites
  	- **dist** - contains the processed ready-to-use frontend assets
  		- **css** - contains the processed CSS files
  			- **main.css** - this is output of the processed `main.scss` from `assets/src/project/sass`.
 This file contains the CSS files for Sitefinity CMS, Bootstrap, and the project itself
  			- **main.min.css** - this is the minified version of the `main.css` file.
 The 'main.min.css' file is the distributed CSS file that is linked in the `MVC/Views/Layouts/default.cshtml` Razor layout file of the package.
+			- **main.min.rtl.css** - this is the right to left minified version of the `main.css` file.
+The 'main.min.rtl.css' is linked in the `MVC/Views/Layouts/default.cshtml` when the page language direction is right to left, e.g. Arabic or Hebrew.
         - **sprites** - contains SVG sprites for the Sitefinity CMS icons.
 These are [Font Awesome](https://fontawesome.com/) SVG sprites.
         - **images** - contains compressed images from the project's SRC folder.
 These images are usually used as background images in the CSS.
         - **js** - contains the JavaScript files `bootstrap.min.js` and `poper.min.js`.
 These files are required for the proper use of the Bootstrap framework.
 The files are linked in the `MVC/Views/Layouts/default.cshtml` Razor layout file of the package.
  	- **src** - contains the source frontend files that are processed to the **dist** folder
-	    - **vendors** - contains imports of third-party vendors like Bootstrap and Magnific popup
+	    - **vendors** - contains imports of third-party vendors like Bootstrap or FontAwesome
         - **sitefinity** - contains the SCSS files for Sitefinity CMS styling
  		- **project** - add your non-Sitefinity CMS frontend assets in this folder
  			- **sprites** - add sprite files in this folder that need to be moved to the `assets/dist/sprites` folder.
 To do this, you need to extend or replace the file paths listed in `package.json` file in `config.copySprites` section.